 Our livestock are horses and Connemara Ponies an Irish rare breed we produce foals and have our first 2 this year Goleen Harbour Heather and Goleen Harbour Prince below.

-We will be producing Goleen Harbour Organic Honey and are working with Commercial Bee Keeper Mark Newham and his daughter Helana of Coolmore Bees, Mark approached us as he has many hives in and around Goleen, he says the Bees seem to do especially well in the area and believes it may be something to do with the presence of a natural antibiotic in Fuschia which is in abundance in West Cork.
+We also produce Goleen Harbour Organic Honey and are working with Commercial Bee Keeper Mark Newham and his daughter Helana of Coolmore Bees, Mark approached us as he has many hives in and around Goleen, he says the Bees seem to do especially well in the area and believes it may be something to do with the presence of a natural antibiotic in Fuschia which is in abundance in West Cork.
 We have started with 7 Hives which we should be able to double in the Spring, the bees are the native Black Bee (Apis mellifera mellifera) we will be planting a Pollinators trail of plants and flowers in the spring to attract more Butterflies and Bees etc to our farm.

 The remainder of the farm is grassland of mixed quality, we have about 6 acres suitable for making Haylage or Hay and about 17 acres of Special Area of Conservation (SAC) land which was very overgrown that we have started to graze with our horses and Connemara Ponies.
 The Connemara’s are a designated Irish Rare Breed and therefore qualify as Livestock Units we have 3 you can read more about them here.

 By grazing the area we aim to make it more suitable again for the Chough a sea bird rather like a crow with an orange beak, they much prefer short grass and are found on the Sea Cliffs on our part of the Wild Atlantic Way.
 We are already seeing the results as several Chough have taken up residence this year (2017).